 Jacksonville State University brings videoconferencing experiences to the students of Northeast Alabama and West Georgia.
 Videoconferencing is ideal for commuting students, allowing them to save valuable time otherwise spent driving to class.
-Instead of traveling to JSU, students can attend class at Marshall County Technical School, JSU-Gadsden, Bevill Manufacturing Technology Center in Gadsden, Oxford High School Media Center, Snead State Community College, Northeast Alabama Community College, Cherokee County Career and Technology Center, as well as many locations in Georgia.
+Instead of traveling to JSU, students can attend class at JSU-Gadsden, Oxford High School Learning Resource Center, Snead State Community College, Northeast Alabama Community College, Cherokee County Career and Technology Center, and the Joe Ford Center in Gadsden, as well as many other locations in both Alabama and Georgia.
 Videoconferencing allows for live interactive communication to any point in the world using combined television and computer technologies.
-It encourages students to actively participate with their instructors and other class members at distant locations.
+The format encourages students to actively participate with their instructors and other class members at different locations.